Presentations of Cluster Modular Groups and Generation by Cluster Dehn Twists

-We give finite presentations of the saturated cluster modular groups of type $X_6$ and $X_7$.
-Using these presentations we compute the abelianizations of these groups and compare with known examples.
-Further we verify that the cluster modular group of type $X_7$ is generated by cluster Dehn twists.
+\Abstract{We give a method to compute presentations of saturated cluster modular groups.
+Using this, we obtain finite presentations of the saturated cluster modular groups of finite mutation type $X_6$ and $X_7$.
+We verify that the cluster modular groups of finite mutation type $\widetilde{E}_6$, $\widetilde{E}_7$, $\widetilde{E}_8$, $G_2^{(*,*)}$, $X_6$ and $X_7$ are virtually generated by cluster Dehn twists.}